syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-Excel.md

 #### Custom Borders

 SfDataGrid allow to export the data to excel with custom borders style in excel sheet.
-This has been achieve by handling `CellExporting` event.
+This can be achieved by handling `CellExporting` event.
+Refer the below code snippet to customize the border style.

 {% highlight c# %}
 private void ExcelExport_CellExporting(object sender, DataGridCellExcelExportingEventArgs e)